MickeWHR/Proxmox-docker-nextcloud-settings/README.md

 - Avoid snapshotting large datasets while AIO backups are running.

 ## Proxmox Configuration
+### 0. Create the ZFS mirror pool for Nextcloud data
+In Proxmox Web UI → Datacenter → Storage → ZFS → Create: ZFS, create a new pool named nc using your two HDDs in mirror mode.
+(Or your preferred ZFS setup)
+This pool will later hold the datasets /nc/userdata and /nc/backup used by VirtioFS.

 ### 1. **Proxmox host (ZFS layout)**
 | Purpose | ZFS Pool | Path | Notes |
 |----------|-----------|------|------|